cloudmesh-community/fa18-523-61/project-report/report.md

 ### Machine Learning Algorithms

-The Naive Bayes and Neural Networks algorithms can be set up and executed veru seamlessly in Python using a variety of libraries.
+The Naive Bayes and Neural Networks algorithms can be set up and executed very seamlessly in Python using a variety of libraries.
 Users can import and implement the Naive Bayes and Neural Network algorithms from the sklearn library.
 Sklearn contains numerous machine learning algorithmic functions and toolkits, and is a manageable task as far as setup and implementation is concerned.
 After creating the train and test datasets in python with the desired twitter data, setting up and running the algorithm in Python is straightforward.

 In order to effectively run the algorithms, there are a few model preparation steps needed to be completed.
 For the cat and dog datasets, the hashtags should be removed and replaced with a filler, non-significant value.